-I should mention the venue: Deakin has chosen The Intimate Space – the smallest venue in the country.
+I must mention the venue: Deakin had chosen The Intimate Space at St Mary’s Church Tower – the smallest venue in the country.
 Well, that’s its claim anyway.
 Picture a north London street where suddenly, set back from the road amongst trees, gardens and greenery, illuminated somewhat creepily by green lights, an ancient stone church tower stands.
 Enter, and you find yourself in a cosy, welcoming and beautiful space with a gothic arch and tall windows.
 Atmospheric and, no surprise here, with great acoustics.

 The choice of venue all starts to make sense when Deakin’s accompanying artworks are revealed, a set of intricately constructed lightboxes, reminiscent of church stained glass windows.
 There’s a triptych of lightboxes to the side of the room, placed under the church window (see main photo).
-These three pictures reveal the narrative that is unfolding, and they are captivating.
-Apart from their beauty, they possess an amazingly rich textural quality; one features clouds which are iridescently mirrored, another has a section which resembles granite, with sparkly chunks.
-These lightbox images will be on the album cover which, although still in prototype form, will be a true vinyl lover’s dream with gatefold and, I think, various popups.
+These three pictures reveal The Lasters’ unfolding narrative, and they are captivating.
+Apart from their beauty they possess an amazingly rich textural quality; one features clouds that are iridescently mirrored, another contains a section which resembles granite, rich with sparkly chunks.
+These lightbox images will be on the album cover which, although still in prototype form, will be a true vinyl lover’s dream with gatefold and, it is proposed, various popups.

 Pre order the limited edition vinyl album, T shirts and a special live performance and various other treats at: http://bit.ly/lasterskickstarter

 The Lasters will be live on stage, and is going on tour in Feb 2020.
 Dates are here